mattbierner/blog.mattbierner.com/_posts/2014-03-01-declarative-environments.md

 ```

 ## Creation
 Declarative environments are stored in the computation context memory with [iref references][references].
-All references to environments must go though the iref indirection.
+All references to environments must go through the iref indirection.
 Otherwise, you end up in a situation like the immutable binding environment demonstrated before, where an inner environment can not change the value of a binding in an outer environment.

 ```js
 var createDeclativeEnvironment = function(outer) {